affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

 Once the docker containers have restarted please try the hasura console again. http://localhost:8080/console (or the ip of your VM instead of localhost)

+You should see something like this:

 ![Hasura console asking for secret key](key.png)

+Now if you enter the passowrd set in the docker-compose.yml file e.g. "myadminsecretkey" (without the quotes) you will be back into your hasura console.